tigrannajaryan/made-backend/README.md

 # Introduction
-BetterBeauty source code monorepo.
+MadeBeauty source code monorepo.
 This repo contains all source code for all our applications.

 # Directory Structure

 The repository has the following structure:
 ```
-/mobile  - mobile Ionic application.
+/mobile  - mobile apps.
 /webapp  - application backend API and admin.
 /website - betterbeauty.com public web site.
 ```